Skip to main content

 function triggerMassExit(

-bytes memory blockHeader, // The block header from a recent valid block
+bytes memory blockHeader, // The block header from the most recent valid block

 )